panic in metaslab_init due to space_map_open returning ENXIO

 ioctl+0x9b(3, 5a06, 80423ec)

 I will post a fix to better handle this error case soon.

-Updated by George Wilson almost 5 years ago
+Updated by George Wilson about 5 years ago

 This problem can occur if an invalid/stale pool configuration is passed to the kernel as part of an import attempt.
 The code today assumes (incorrectly) that by the time vdev_load() is invoked that the configuration has been deemed valid but that's not true.
 It's possible that a configuration could be passed to the kernel that has extra vdevs in the configuration.
 Those vdevs may have come from an old pool that existed but has since been recreated.
 The example from the crash dump:

 ADDR STATE AUX DESCRIPTION